mprinc/NetLogoVisualConversion/README.md

 This model and documentation was adapted by Eytan Bakshy and Lada Adamic from:  Wilensky, U. (2005).
 NetLogo Small Worlds model.  http://ccl.northwestern.edu/netlogo/models/SmallWorlds.
 Center for Connected Learning and Computer-Based Modeling, Northwestern University, Evanston, IL.

-### Diffusion through networks generated through a process of growth and preferential attachment (Barbasi-Albert)
+### Diffusion on networks generated through a process of growth and preferential attachment (Barbasi-Albert)

 ---